Gum disease, receding gums, gum inflammation (gingivitis)

 Treatment of receding gums and gingivitis

 Healing receding gums is a slow process that takes at least a few months and possibly much longer.
 It is best to tackle it in several directions.
-First and most importantly, your mouth should no longer be an environment in which bacteria thrive.
+First and most importantly, your mouth should no longer be an environment in which harmful bacteria thrive.
 Oral hygiene is essential to stop the growth of more plaque.
 Harmful bacteria like sugar and a slightly acid environment.
 So you want your saliva to be slightly alkaline (say pH 7.3), and have no sugar in your mouth.

 The standard dental treatment for gum disease is a thorough cleaning of the teeth and their roots.
 Scaling is the removal of plaque and tartar from the teeth, and root planing is cleaning the exposed teeth roots.
 Subgingival curettage is the removal of the surface of the inflamed layer of gum tissue.
 The latter two of these procedures are usually done with a local anaesthetic, and the dentist may give you oral antibiotics to overcome gum infection or abscess.